kovidgoyal/calibre/manual/simple_index.rst

 calibre User Manual
 ===============================================

-calibre is an ebook library manager.
-It can view, convert and catalog ebooks in most of the major ebook formats.
-It can also talk to many ebook reader devices.
+calibre is an e-book library manager.
+It can view, convert and catalog e-books in most of the major e-book formats.
+It can also talk to many e-book reader devices.
 It can go out to the Internet and fetch metadata for your books.
-It can download newspapers and convert them into ebooks for convenient reading.
+It can download newspapers and convert them into e-books for convenient reading.
 It is cross platform, running on Linux, Windows and OS X.

 You've just started calibre.
 What do you do now?
-Before calibre can do anything with your ebooks, it first has to know about them.
-Drag and drop a few ebook files into calibre, or click the "Add books" button and browse for the ebooks you want to work with.
+Before calibre can do anything with your e-books, it first has to know about them.
+Drag and drop a few e-book files into calibre, or click the "Add books" button and browse for the e-books you want to work with.
 Once you've added the books, they will show up in the main view looking something like this:

 .. image:: images/added_books.png